kitsunde/tempalias-chrome/README.md

+This plugin no longer works as the service it relied on http://tempalias.com/ has shut down.
+If anyone puts up another tempalias let me know.

 # Introduction
 This chrome plugin adds a right click context menu item for getting a forwarding, anonymous and temporary email address.
 This lets you avoid posting